holium/realm-support/README.md

 ![Screenshot 2023-03-11 at 11 08 56](https://user-images.githubusercontent.com/29574724/224502084-6390d170-b428-4460-8dc5-46b11e3f5b52.jpg)

+- translucent bg for apps integrating with Realm's theme system
+* add back space name by @ajlamarc
+* create a sentry release (with source maps) when running staging build… by @lodlev-migdev
+* Added invite member updates for %groups sync by @leowini
+* Remove all non-null assertions by @gdbroman
+* Rooms signal fix by @leowini
+* Fixed initial update in DiskStore by @leowini
 * 995 device ipc sleep wake by @Tenari
 * Rm logs in main by @gdbroman
 * Added code signing using EV code signing certificate for staging build by @lodlev-migdev